 1. A Home Stay For Families: Depot Estate

 Depot Estate is a homestay in Coorg near Madikeri.
 It’s one of the homestays in Coorg, where the property is set in the middle of a plantation.
 If you want to have bright city lights close by, yet crave some peace and quiet, this is the perfect place for you.
-The homestay lies merely 4-5 kms from the city of Madikeri.
+The homestay lies merely 4-5 km from the city of Madikeri.
 But it’s far enough away that you’ll hear more birdsong than the dull drone of vehicles.

 The bungalow, which was built in 1968 is in the middle of a lush coffee and cardamom plantation.
-The double storied house has four bedrooms with attached bathrooms available, a huge ten-seater table in the dining hall, and a well-equipped kitchen.
+The double-storied house has four bedrooms with attached bathrooms available, a huge ten-seater table in the dining hall, and a well-equipped kitchen.
 The terrace on the first floor is the perfect place to unwind with a cup of freshly brewed coffee and a book.
 And if you put on your adventure boots and venture into the plantation, you’ll come across a charming pond.
 The bench on its banks makes for the perfect spot to relax in the company of geese.

-And if you miss the city lights a little too much, go for a walk towards Sudarshan Circle (Field Marshall Cariappa circle) in the evening.
+And if you miss the city lights a little too much, go for a walk towards Sudarshan Circle (Field Marshall Cariappa Circle) in the evening.
 Just before you reach the circle, you’ll see all the lights of mist-covered Madikeri town twinkling at you from the valley below.

-Services And Facilities: Depot Estate offers three bedrooms with attached bathrooms on a twin sharing basis.
+Services And Facilities: Depot Estate offers three bedrooms with attached bathrooms on a twin-sharing basis.
 They also offer a complimentary breakfast to the guests.
 The house has a maid and manservant, who will ensure that the rooms are kept clean and provide food for the guests.
 They do provide lunch and dinner at an extra cost but will need to be notified at least 4 hours in advance.
 They do serve traditional Kodava cuisine, but it is only available on request.

-It also offers other services and facilities like taxi booking, trekking, rafting, bonfire and car wash.
+It also offers other services and facilities like taxi booking, trekking, rafting, bonfire, and car wash.
 All these services can be availed at an extra cost but are subject to availability.

-Tariff: You can avail the rooms for either double occupancy or single occupancy.
+Tariff: You can avail of the rooms for either double occupancy or single occupancy.
 For double occupancy, the homestay charges INR 2800/- per night with complimentary breakfast for two people.
 For single occupancy, they charge INR 2000/- per night with complimentary breakfast for one person.

-How To Reach: Depot Estate is just a short car ride or about 12-18 min walk (0.5km) from Madikeri Town.
+How To Reach: Depot Estate is just a short car ride or about a 12-18 min walk (0.5km) from Madikeri Town.